 Table 2.
-Summary of Historical Radiological Contaminants in Air Particulates in Outdoor Air from December 1975 to December 1976 - Villages Near the Jackpile-Paguate Uranium Mine, New Mexico
+Summary of Historical Radiological Contaminants in Air Particulates in Outdoor Air from December 1975 to December 1976 - Villages near the Jackpile-Paguate Uranium Mine, New Mexico pCi/m3 = picocuries of activity per cubic meter of air.
+Samples were collected on filters over approximately one month (i.e., annual average is the mean of 12 filter analysis results collected over the year).

-Annual Average in pCi/m3